lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 -----------------------

-You can click on the Registries tab in Environments page to see the information of the docker registry that are currently connected to. ``index.docker.io`` is registered by default, and it is a registry provided by Docker.
+You can click on the Registries tab in Environments page to see the information of the docker registry that are currently connected. ``index.docker.io`` is registered by default, and it is a registry provided by Docker.

 .. note::